 It is important to rule out medically treatable conditions before pursuing non-medical tinnitus management.
 An audiologic evaluation can also be helpful in determining treatment options.

 Stage 1 is offered monthly as a shared medical appointment with up to 10 patients.
 Please note that this visit is generally not covered by insurance and must be paid at the time of service.

-The next stage is an individual appointment that lasts two hours.
+The next stage is a two-hour individual appointment.
 It includes:

-- A comprehensive evaluation of your hearing, tinnitus and sound tolerance
+- A comprehensive evaluation of your hearing, tinnitus, sound tolerance and cochlear function

 - A one-hour individual consultation that includes a review of your evaluation and discussion of customized treatment options, including device demonstrations